stevenjlm/flow-estimation/README.md

 ## Comments/Discussion

 For the case of a linear ODE's I think Gibb's sampling is not a good method.
-A more straight-forward optimization approach is probably better and fast, so I will look into that more closely.
+A more straight-forward optimization approach is probably better and faster, so I will look into that more closely.